Ravn-Tech/website/posts/hypertag-file-organization-made-for-humans.md

 - ```$ hypertag query Rsearch minus "Banna Farmng"``` prints: DeepLearning.pdf

 ### Semantic Text & Image Search
 HyperTag uses the latest research advances from Machine Learning for vision and text to provide easy access to all your files: Search for **images** (jpg, png) and **text documents** (yes, even PDF's) content with a simple text query.
 Text search is powered by the awesome [Sentence Transformers](https://github.com/UKPLab/sentence-transformers) library.
 Text to image search is powered by OpenAI's [CLIP model](https://openai.com/blog/clip/).
-Currently only English queries are supported.
+Currently, only English queries are supported.

 **Semantic search for text files**<br>
 Print text file names sorted by matching score.